pajhiwo/python_help/Inheritance_composition.md

 ```

-## Liskov substitution principle
-in a computer program, if S is a subtype of T, then objects of type T may be replaced with objects of type S without altering any of the desired properties of the program.
-Liskov’s substitution principle is the most important guideline to determine if inheritance is the appropriate design solution.

 ## Abstract class, @abstractmethod
 Abstract base classes exist to be inherited, but never instantiated.
 You can use leading underscores in your class name to communicate that objects of that class should not be created.